-Figure 37: Construction of Acton Arena 1929 (Dills Collection via Vintage Acton)
+Figure 37: Construction of Acton Arena 1929 with mature trees within the background (Dills Collection via Vintage Acton)

 Figure 38: Construction of Acton Arena in 1929 (Dills Collection via Vintage Acton)

 The grand opening of the arena took place on December 25, 1929; that same month, Acton's Curling Club was officially established.
 Over the years, the arena has hosted hockey games, skating, lacrosse matches, and exhibits during the Acton Fall Fair.